Aabria Iyengar

+Iyengar is one of the creator-owners of the actual play podcast Worlds Beyond Number.
 She was the Dungeon Master (DM) for the first season of Exandria Unlimited.
 Iyengar has been both a player and a Game Master for multiple seasons of Dimension 20 and a guest DM on The Adventure Zone.
-She is also one of the creator-owners of the actual play podcast Worlds Beyond Number.
+She also joined the main cast of Critical Role as a player in the fourth campaign.

 Career

 Iyengar is the former chief marketing officer for the dice-maker Dice Envy.
-In Game Changers seventh season, Vic Michaelis and Iyengar were elected as honorary presidents of Dropout.

 Actual play

 Iyengar appeared as both a player and as the Dungeon Master (DM) in multiple actual play podcasts between 2018 and 2020 on the Happy Jack's RPG Network.
 Iyengar was originally a guest player, acting as Laura Bennett, in the actual play web series Kollok: 1991 on the Hyper RPG Twitch channel before joining the main cast in the second season in 2019.
 In 2022, Iyengar reprised her role in the sequel set 30 years after the first show – Kollok was broadcast on AMC Networks' FearHQ Twitch channel.
 Iyengar has been part of the main cast, playing as Koseh, for Into the Mother Lands since 2020.

-In 2021, Iyengar was the DM for two actual play anthology web series – Misfits and Magic, the tenth season of Dimension 20, and the first season of Exandria Unlimited, a Critical Role spin-off.
+In 2021, Iyengar was the DM for two actual play anthology web series – Misfits and Magic, the tenth season of Dimension 20, and the first season of Exandria Unlimited, a spin-off of Critical Role.
 She was the first Critical Role DM after Matthew Mercer outside of one-shots.
 Chase Carter, for Dicebreaker, stated that "both appearances were hits within their respective fandoms, leading many to clamor for more Iyengar".
 Iyengar also performed as a guest DM on The Adventure Zone, with the McElroy Brothers as players, in 2021.
 Christian Hoffer of ComicBook.com highlighted that "Iyengar has quickly built a reputation and fanbase due to her fantastic storytelling and rapport with players".
 Carter commented that "Iyengar is quickly becoming a household name in the realm of tabletop actual play. [...]
 Her fame has been a welcome change for many who are glad to see a Black woman garnering so much respect and excitement in what has been a predominantly white endeavor within a historically white hobby".
 Iyengar gave the Storytime keynote at the 2021 PAX Unplugged.

 In August 2022, Iyengar appeared as gamemaster on Dimension 20: A Court of Fey & Flowers, a combination of Dungeons & Dragons and the Jane Austen-inspired game Good Society.
 She also joined the cast of the Vampire: The Masquerade web series NY by Night, playing as Margot "Fuego" Walker.
 Em Friedman, for Polygon in 2022, commented that Iyengar's actual play credits now "span nearly the entire industry" with her By Night debut.